netsec-ethz/rains/design-scalable-signature-updates.md

 an authority gets to sign all its assertions.

-An authority should as well agree with its superordinate on a delegation assertion schedule.
-An assertion carries now always signatures from both key phases (except at the beginning).
-Compared to the approach with just one key pair, this time the querier does not have the delegation assertion for the renewed key phase and must request it to be able to check the signature.
+An authority should as well agree with its superordinate on a delegation assertion schedule to catch potential errors early and come up with a solution before the delegation chain is interrupted.

+Compared to the approach with just one key pair, a caching resolver either has an unexpired delegation (and then it is the most recent one) and can use it to calculate the lifetime of the assertion or the delegation is missing and it must request it.

-Also to avoid a massive amount of queries at the same time, an authority should spread out the expiration time of all its assertions uniformly in the third quarter of the lifetime of the assertion delegating to it.
+To avoid a massive amount of queries at the same time, an authority should spread out the expiration time of all its assertions uniformly in the third quarter of the lifetime of the assertion delegating to it.
 We chose the third quarter so that in case of delay or technical problems an authority still has a